ENEE150 Placement Exam

 Placement Exam Information

-Students may register to take the placement exam by emailing email@example.com or calling 301-405-3685.
+Eligible students may register to take the placement exam by emailing firstname.lastname@example.org or calling 301-405-3685.
 If emailing, include your name, University ID number, and at least three dates and times that you are available to take the exam.
-Exams must be scheduled at least 48 hours in advance and will only be held during ECE Undergraduate Office business hours (Monday-Friday, 9:00am-4:30pm).
+Exams must be scheduled at least 48 hours in advance, subject to exam time availability, and will only be held during ECE Undergraduate Office business hours (Monday-Friday, 9:00am-4:30pm).

 Please bring your University ID and a pencil to the exam.
 Calculators, cell phones, and notes will not be allowed in the exam room.
 A small area will be provided to store cell phones and other prohibited items during the exam but every effort should be made to arrive without personal belongings.
 The ECE Undergraduate Office cannot be held liable for personal belongings stored during an exam.